sematic-ai/sematic/docs/deploy.md

 to `true`, and the Helm chart will automatically create a secret named `sematic-server` for you.

-Alternatively, if you can set `secret.create` to `false`, and create the secret yourself:
+Alternatively, you can set `secret.create` to `false`, and create the secret
+yourself:

 ```shell
 $ kubectl create secret generic sematic-server \